 We recommend you have a look at our 5 day tour sManu Spirit and Culture and visit to Shipetiari and Shintuya (two communities of Manu).
 The tours are similar but the first one is more focused on spirituality and meditation.

 There is even a 6-day tour available, which is called Exploration to the heart of the Manu National Park.

 For more general information about Manu and how to travel there, we put in your hands our Travel Guide to Manu in Southern Peru.

-At the scheduled time (10 am) we will pick you up from your hotel in Cusco and go to the bus station, where we will take the public bus to Manu.
+At the scheduled time (10:15 am if you chose public transport, 06.45 am if you chose private transport) we will pick you up from your hotel in Cusco and go to the bus station, where we will take the public bus to Manu.
 We will head towards the exuberant region of the cloud forest, where the Andes end and give way to the Amazon.
 After ascending to the Acjanaco pass, which is the entrance to the Manu National Park, we continue our journey until we reach Villa Salvación, the capital of the province of Manu.
 During today’s bus ride, which takes between 7 and 8 hours, the tour guide will give you some first information about the flora and fauna of Manu.